Kara Del Toro Sends Instagram Into Overdrive With Booty-Baring Snap

 Kara Del Toro sent temperatures rising with her latest Instagram snap in which she wore a string bikini that left little to the imagination.

 In the sexy double post, Kara wore a pale pink bikini that accentuated her smooth, bronzed skin.
-In the first post, the beauty appeared to be on a deck leaning on the rail.
+In the first post, the beauty appeared to be on a deck and leaning on a rail.
 The shot gave viewers a nice view of her perky bottom, shapely back and toned thighs.
 With her hair tossed over one shoulder and her hands on the rail, the beauty looked down below.
 The second photo of the set showed the beauty relaxing in a chair on the deck.
 Fans could see the front of the skimpy bikini, which just barely seemed to cover her ample chest.
 The beauty gave the camera a happy smile.
 Kara wore a full face of makeup, a dainty necklace and a pair of hoop earrings.
 Bathed in sun and shade, Kara looked relaxed as she appeared ready to bite into a strawberry she held in one hand.

 In the post’s caption, the Beach Bunny Swimwear model said captions were overrated.